Library of mental health conditions, disorders, and terms

 Effects

 Compromised mental health can have effects that extend beyond the individual.
-For instance, people with mental health problems might have challenges when forming and maintaining relationships, impacting the individual and their family, friends, and community.
-It’s helpful to recognize that individuals with mental health challenges navigate a complex, often difficult path and that we can be empathetic to their struggles.
+For instance, people with mental health conditions might have challenges when forming and maintaining relationships.

 Mental health conditions

-Improving mental health is a proactive and empowering endeavor, and there are evidence-based strategies that individuals can adopt to enhance their emotional and psychological well-being alongside mental health services.
-Regular physical activity, for example, is consistently linked to improved mental health as it can reduce symptoms of depression and anxiety and promote better mood by releasing endorphins, which are natural mood lifters.
+Improving health is a proactive and empowering endeavor, and there are evidence-based strategies that individuals can adopt to enhance their emotional and psychological well-being alongside health services.
+Regular physical activity is also important.

-Nutrition also plays a significant role in mental health and reducing challenges with mental illness.
+Nutrition also plays a significant role.
 A balanced, nutrient-rich meal profile that includes a variety of fruits, vegetables, lean proteins, and whole grains can have profound effects on brain function and mood.
 Omega-3 fatty acids in fish, walnuts, flaxseeds, and B vitamins can be particularly beneficial.
 Additionally, engaging in mindfulness practices, such as meditation or yoga, can help reduce stress levels and improve mental clarity and focus.
-These practices have been shown in numerous studies to reduce symptoms of anxiety and depression and may be effective for other people with mental health conditions.
+These practices have been shown in numerous studies to reduce symptoms of anxiety and depression.

 For those with thoughts of suicide, call or text the 988 Suicide & Crisis Lifeline at 988.
 Please also see our Get Help Now page for more immediate resources.

-Mental health treatment and effective health services are available from a wide range of sources to support individuals with mental health conditions and health problems.
-For example, online platforms like BetterHelp can connect individuals with mental health professionals from a wide range of educational backgrounds.
-These professionals have years of experience and can help you care for your mental health.
+Treatment and effective health services are available from a wide range of sources to support individuals with health conditions and health problems.
+For example, online platforms like BetterHelp can connect individuals with health professionals from a wide range of educational backgrounds.
+These professionals have years of experience and can help you care for your health.